Kiringye: History

-In the early stages of the First Congo War, Kiringye served as a stronghold for the Alliance of Democratic Forces for the Liberation of Congo-Zaire (Alliance des Forces Démocratiques pour la Libération du Congo-Zaïre; AFDL).
-This alliance received support from soldiers from Rwanda and Burundi, who covertly infiltrated the region to provide support to the Banyamulenge militia against the entrenched rule of Mobutu's government.
-Notably, on 31 August 1997, Oscar Lugendo, the government spokesperson, reported that Zairean troops had killed three Rwandan soldiers and apprehended five others within the confines of Kiringye.
-Subsequently, during the Second Congo War, a massacre transpired on 6 August 1998, resulting in 13 deaths, including the chief of Kiringye.
-The violence further escalated into the neighboring village of Lwiburule in South Kivu.
+At the beginning of the First Congo War, Kiringye was used as a base by the Alliance of Democratic Forces for the Liberation of Congo-Zaire (AFDL).
+This alliance was supported by soldiers from Rwanda and Burundi, who entered the region to assist the Banyamulenge militia against the government of Mobutu Sese Seko.
+On 31 August 1997, government spokesperson Oscar Lugendo reported that Zairean forces had killed three Rwandan soldiers and captured five others in Kiringye.
+During the Second Congo War, 13 people, including the chief of Kiringye, were massacred on 6 August 1998.
+The violence then spread to the nearby village of Lwiburule.